ISAC-SIMO/ISAC-SIMO-Django-Backend/docs/integration.md

 ## <span style="color:green">Fulcrum</span>
 Fulcrum is a popular Data Collection application that has a wide range of features.
 Integrating ISAC-SIMO into any Fulcrum project is pretty straight-forward.
 Most of the logic and standard are similar to that of the KoboToolbox method mentioned above.

 First, we need to make sure that the form contains a **Photos** field with the data name set to “isac_image_xxxx” where “xxxx” can be a unique identifier.
 The photo field for faster performance should have a single maximum photo allowed.
 The Form can contain multiple ISAC-SIMO test-able photo upload fields with “xxxx” being unique for each field.
+Then, it is important to have a **Single Choice** field with the data name set to "isac_object_xxxx" (xxxx being the same as that of Photo field).
+There can be choices added to this field with Text Value and valid Check (Object Type) ID from ISAC-SIMO Dashboard.
+Users can choose the Check from this dropdown and upload the photo.

 If you want to receive back the ISAC-SIMO test result and store it in a field in fulcrum record, a read-only or hidden **text** input field with data name “isac_result_xxxx” can be created.
 The "xxxx" value must be the same as the image upload field.

-Example we can have: "isac_image_1" as photo upload field and "isac_result_1" as the input field to store the result.
+Example we can have: "isac_image_1" as photo upload field, "isac_object_1" as single choice field and "isac_result_1" as the input field to store the result.

 ![](./assets/fulcrum/fulcrum-1.png)